Mary Griggs Burke Chair in Art & Art History

 Open, Seminar—Spring

-Although amateurs often confuse the two terms, abstract video is a new art form that is very different from the experimental film movement of the 1970s and ’80s.
+Although amateurs often confuse the terms, abstract video is a new art form that is very different from the experimental film movement of the 1970s and ’80s.
 Often drawing from the digital worlds of games, signal processing, 3D modeling, and computational media, abstract video has become an important new aspect of art installation, site-specific sculpture, and gallery presentations.
-This small-project class is an introduction to the use of video as a material for visual artists.
-Using open-source software and digital techniques, students will create several small works of video abstraction intended for gallery installation, ambient surrounds, and new-media screens.
-Artists studied include Refik Anendol, Light Surgeons, Ryoji Ikeda, and others.
+This small-project class is an introduction to the use of video as a material for the visual artists.
+Using open-source software and digital techniques, students will create several small works of video abstraction intended for gallery installation, ambient surrounds, and new media screens.
+Artists studied include Refik Anendol, Light Surgeons, Ryoji Ikeda, and more.

 Faculty